IntelligentSystemsLab/ST-EVCDP/README.md

+## Updates
+March 15, 2024: We uploaded the data of charging duration and volume in the studied areas.

 ## Spatio-temporal EVCDP (Shenzhen)

 This is a real-world dataset for spatio-temporal electric vehicle (EV) charging demand prediction.
 If it is helpful to your research, please cite our paper: